 Trusted Colorado Attorney Assists with Prenuptial & Postnuptial Agreements

 Many couples choose to create prenuptial, or premarital, agreements before they wed or postnuptial agreements after they've tied the knot.
 Working out the terms of a potential settlement in advance — especially if your joint and separate assets are complex and/or vast — allows you and your significant other to decide how you wish your assets and debts to be divided in the event of a divorce or legal separation.
-At Husson Law LLC, I work with couples in the Castle Rock area and throughout Colorado to create fair and enforceable legal agreements that protect their interests.
+At Husson Law LLC, I work with couples in the Denver area and throughout Colorado to create fair and enforceable legal agreements that protect their interests.

 Thorough Colorado counselor advises clients on protecting their assets

 Even though you are working on your agreement as a couple, it is important that each of you has his or her own family law attorney to represent you and your interests while protecting your rights.
 You will also want to make sure that your agreement is drafted correctly in the event that you do get divorced or become legally separated.

 These agreements specifically address matters that may include: